 What to do to avoid such a situation

-If for any reason your stay could be longer than 90 days, it is strongly advised to apply for a visa while discarding the ESTA application.
+If, for any reason, your stay is likely to exceed 90 days, we strongly advise you to apply for a visa, while avoiding the ESTA application.
 In fact, some types of visas will allow you to stay in the United States for a period longer than 3 months.

 Moreover, with a visa, you can extend your stay by simply submitting a motivated request.
 This does not apply to ESTA authorization, unless it is a medical emergency or a request for political asylum.

 However, stays of more than 90 days are rare and often require long and expensive administrative procedures.
-If you are certain that your stay will be less than 3 months, you can simply apply for ESTA authorization on this site.
+If you’re sure your stay will be less than 3 months, you can simply apply for ESTA authorization.
 This authorization allows you to stay on American soil legally and safely.